 How Does a Variable Annuity Work?

 When you purchase a variable annuity, you will have a number of options for investing the funds in your portfolio.
-The options may include stock funds, money market funds, bonds, mutual funds and other securities.
+The options, or subaccounts, may include stock mutual funds, bond mutual funds, money market funds, stable income value mutual funds and other investments.

 With a deferred, variable annuity, there will be two phases, the accumulation phase and a payout phase.
 With deferred annuities, you begin receiving income payments at a later date.
 If your variable annuity is structured also as an immediate annuity, there will be no accumulation phase.

-During this phase, your money accumulates or builds.
-You make payments to purchase the annuity.
-You designate where you what your purchase payments to be invested.
+During this phase, your contract can increase in value.
+You make an initial deposit or contribution to purchase the annuity.
+You can specify how you would like to invest your funds.
 Before deciding how to invest your money, you should carefully examine the prospectuses for the available options.

-With some variable annuities, you also have a choice of putting some of your money in a fixed-interest account.
+With some variable annuities, you also have a choice of investing your money in a fixed-interest account.
 That interest rate may change, but you typically will have a guaranteed minimum interest rate.

 The following example shows how one person’s investment could be distributed among various sources of income.

 Over time, your money will increase or decrease according to the performance of the funds in which it is invested.
 During the accumulation, you may be able to transfer funds between accounts without tax consequences.
 But the annuity company may charge you to make the transfers.